Risk-based Security Measure Allocation Against Injection Attacks on Actuators: Problem Formulation

-For the defender, $q(B_a,\delta)$ becomes a random variable since $\delta$ is unknown.
-The defender only knows the bounds of the set $\Omega$, the nominal system matrices in \eqref{system:CL:uncertain}, and can draw samples from $\Omega$,

-Thus, the defender protects some of the actuators (through encryption for example) such that the risk corresponding to $q(\cdot)$ is minimized.
-In other words, the defender designs the matrix $B_a$ to minimize the risk.

-However, the defender also has the constraint that there are only a limited number of security measures i.e., $n_w \ll n_u$ ($C1$).
+Thus, the defender protects some of the actuators (through encryption for example) such that the risk corresponding to $q(\cdot)$ in \eqref{eqq4} is minimized.
+However, the defender also has the constraint that there are only a limited number of security measures i.e., $n_w < n_u$ ($C1$).
 Recall that the diagonal entries of the matrix $B_a$ can either be $1$ (unprotected) or $0$ (protected) ($C2$).
-Then \textit{Problem \ref{problem_00}} can be re-formulated as \begin{problem} Find an optimal attack matrix $B_a^*$ such that
+Then \textit{Problem \ref{problem_00}} can be re-formulated as \begin{problem} Find the optimal diagonal matrix $B_a^*$ such that

 where $\mathcal{R}_{\Omega}$ is a risk metric chosen by the defender.
 The subscript $\Omega$ denotes that the risk acts over the set $\Omega$ whose probabilistic description is known to the defender (for the results of this article to hold, it is sufficient that the defender can draw samples from the set $\Omega$). $ \triangleleft$ \end{problem}